mbta/screens/docs/tech_specs/audio_only_widgets.md

 - sort them by their "audio sort key",
 - and serialize all audio widgets' data for SSML rendering.

+(All code is added inline in the above example, but it might help to break it out into its own function for readability.)

 All other framework logic will remain unchanged.